Kashmiri vs Cayenne: Deep Color vs Sharp Heat

 Quick Comparison

-Kashmiri Chili measures 1K–2K SHU while Cayenne Pepper registers 30K–50K SHU — making Cayenne Pepper 25× hotter.
+Kashmiri Chili measures 1K–2K SHU while Cayenne Pepper registers 30K–50K SHU.
+That makes Cayenne Pepper about 25x hotter by upper SHU range.
 Kashmiri Chili is known for its mild and sweet flavor (C. annuum), while Cayenne Pepper offers neutral and peppery notes (C. annuum).

 Kashmiri Chili